dnllvrvz/dnllvrvz.github.io/about.md

 <iframe width="100%" height="315" src="https://dnllvrvz.shinyapps.io/timeline/" frameBorder="0">
 </iframe>

-<p>Here we have information about my schooling, work and where I lived in the world
+<p>Here we have information about my schooling, work and where I have been in the world
 from 2013 until early 2018.
 After that, the level of complexity of the things I do have increased greatly, so I stopped trying to linearize them.</p>